ellakcy/wordpress-with-plugins/Readme.md

 ```
 git clone ^this_repo^
 cd ^repo_folder^
-docker build --tag ^a name for your container^ --no-cache .
+docker-compose build --tag ^a name for your container^ --no-cache .
 ```
 ### Test run
 In order to run it try the following (for development & testing purpose only):